burty197/Frontend-Mentor-Challenge-QR-Code-Component/README.md

 - align-items and justify-content set to centre so content will be centered in the middle of the browser.
 - text-align center the text in the container on the card.
 - margin:1rem applied to container giving 1rem of space on each side of the container.
+- scale:80%, changed the size of the element by scaling it down to 80%

 ### Continued development